thegetty/quire-docs/content/documentation/getting-started.md

 #### 📁 themes

-The `themes` directory contains one or more {{< q-glossary "themes" >}} that define the structure and style of the Quire publication.
+The `themes` directory contains one or more {{< q-def "themes" >}} that define the structure and style of the Quire publication.
 When using the `quire new` command-in the Quire CLI, the default theme is `quire-starter-theme`.
 Read more in [*Customizing Styles*](/documentation/styles-customization/).

 ## Create a Publication Outline

 It is a good idea to start any project by creating a basic outline of your publication.
-To get started with your outline, you will want to download a {{< q-glossary "text editor" >}}.
+To get started with your outline, you will want to download a {{< q-def "text editor" >}}.
 We recommend [Atom](https://atom.io/) or [Visual Studio Code](https://code.visualstudio.com/), two free and fully featured options.
 Once the text editor has been installed, open your Quire project in it.
 You will see the directory contents listed on the left sidebar.
 The way you organize the Markdown files in the `content` directory of your project will define the structure of your publication and how the *Table of Contents* is organized.

 Here’s an outline showing the order, organization, and file names for a sample publication: